ECH 100 Early Childhood Fundamentals (3)

 Prerequisites: ECH 100, ECH 160

-This course examines inclusive education settings for young children, and also looks at potential influences and barriers.
-The course will cover instructional strategies, individualized instruction, family perceptions of inclusion, collaborative relationships among adults, classroom ecology, social policy, and cultural and linguistic diversity.
+This course explores the barriers to and influences on inclusive education settings for young children.
+Topics include instructional strategies, individualized instruction, and family perceptions of inclusion, collaborative relationships among adults, classroom ecology, social policy, and cultural and linguistic diversity.

 ECH 250 Early Childhood Practicum (3)

 This course is designed for students who are assuming teaching responsibility under guided supervision.
 Students must meet all state and national requirements for working in an Early Childhood facility.
 The purpose of the practicum is to put theory into practice.
 Students will spend 15 hours in classroom activities and 225 hours teaching in the Early Childhood classroom.
 The course will cover working with parents, classroom management, observation and assessment, values identification, trends and issues in Early Childhood, personal reflections, and educational philosophy.